 -*Place the neck in 6 cups of cold water.
 You may add an onion, halved, carrots, celery and peppercorns.
 Bring to boil, then simmer gently for about 1 hour, or until meat is cooked.
 Remove neck and vegetables and discard .
 Let broth cool.
 Strain and use for turkey gravy.

--If you cook a turkey with stuffing in the bird, make sure to pack it loosely.
-Allow for a little more baking time about 1/2 hour to 45 minutes.
-I like to bake the stuffing separately in another dish.
-This way, I can more accurately predict when the meat will be done.
+- If you cook a turkey with stuffing in the bird, make sure to pack it loosely.
+Packing the dressing too tightly will not allow the dressing or stuffing to get cooked and can result in food poisoning.
+Allow for a little more baking time about 1/2 hour to 45 minutes for a stuffed turkey.
+I like to bake the stuffing separately in another dish instead of stuffing the turkey.
+By doing this, I can more accurately predict when the meat will be done and can prepare the stuffing ahead of time and have it ready to bake.